octopize/octopize-linkage/docs/experiments.md

 ![image info](../img/number_of_records_with_regression_lines.png)

 **Interpretation:**
 - The more records, the closer to original.
+This is an expected findings: more individuals in a dataset means that there are more potential good candidates for association during the linkage step.

 ## Take-home messages

 - Unicity score should be combined with number of records to decide whether linkage could be performed
-- This library should serve as a basis to assess additional options to measure and perform linkage of synthetic data.
-Additional distances, algorithms and metrics can easily be added to it and evaluated.
+- Mean correlation difference is a post-linkage that can be used.
+- When having sufficient number of records (i.e. > 5000), unicity score is correlated to post-linkage metric and so should be maximised.
 - Some global correlations may not be "preserved"
 - Non-existent correlations will not be created at linkage
-- With this in mind, mean correlation difference is a post-linkage that can be used.
-- When having sufficient number of records (i.e. > 5000), unicity score is correlated to post-linkage metric and so should be maximised.
 - Based on 2 datasets large enough in this study, we suggest that unicity score should be greater than ~0.2 before attempting linkage.
 Additional runs on more datasets should be executed to determine a threshold.

-## Questions we should answer

-- What is the best pre-linkage metric ? it seems that this will be unicity score
-- In the case where that best linkage metric (e.g. unicity score) is not good for a scenario, is there another metric that can be used ? e.g. can shared variables that are non unique but that are representative of the data structure (i.e. good contribution score) be used for linkage?
+- This library should serve as a basis to assess additional options to measure and perform linkage of synthetic data.
+Additional distances, algorithms and metrics can easily be added to it and evaluated.